International and Canadian Child Rights Partnership (ICCRP)

 • Co-develops research with children and youth

-Creating opportunities for mutual learning and shared leadership
+• Creates ongoing spaces for mutual learning and shared leadership

 • Strengthening youth participation in research and public policy

-• Inspiring local action and capacity building through global collaboration
+• Inspiring local capacity-building through global collaboration

 Resources